My husband is one of them.

 Comic-con participants are well raised!

 Adolescents who had the luxury of engaging in a relaxing pastime such as reading comic books, probably had a decently stable home life.
-I could not help but notice how kind everyone was as we walked around.
-Polite manners seasoned the speech of the participants as they helped us navigate the series of lectures and the many activities of the day.
+I could not help but notice how kind everyone was as we walked around the convention center.
+Polite manners seasoned the speech of the participants as they helped us to navigate the series of lectures and the many activities of the day.
 I ran into folks young and old who offered to help take pictures, freely shared information, and encouraged everyone around them.
 The display of patience that was exhibited while waiting in lines was super commendable.
 I was personally convicted because I have seen and displayed less patience in church!
 Anyone wanting a lesson on unification in diverse settings should definitely visit a Comic Con.

 Cosplay means dressing up like your favorite comic book character -and it is serious!